JonathanEMillar/pubmed_cli/README.md

    python pubmed_cli.py -q "Respiratory Distress Syndrome, Adult" -d 7 -o
    ```
    This command will search PubMed for publications containing the term "Respiratory Distress Syndrome, Adult" within the last 7 days and output the results to a CSV file.

    Use the -q option to specify the query term, -d to specify the number of days back to search, and -o to enable CSV output.
 You can omit the options to use the default values.

+   A default search term can be set in the config.yaml
-8. The script will display the search results in the terminal.
+9. The script will display the search results in the terminal.
-9. The program caches search results, saving additional API calls when the query is repeated.
+10. The program caches search results, saving additional API calls when the query is repeated.
 To clear the cache use the -c flag.
-10. Individual record can be selected to view the abstract.
+11. Individual record can be selected to view the abstract.
-11. An option is available to open the slected records PubMed entry in the deafult browser.
+12. An option is available to open the slected records PubMed entry in the deafult browser.